 The Giro Cadet is a well-rounded performer with no standout features – it simply fades into the background while riding, allowing you to think about anything but your feet.
 These may sound a bit like back-handed compliments, but we promise that we hold shoes like this in the highest regard.
 The single BOA dial and hook-and-loop strap offer enough adjustability to comfortably fit most feet.
 The carbon-reinforced nylon sole is stiff enough to get most of the power from your legs to the pedals, and a thick heel pad rounds out a solidly built shoe that should last for quite a few years.
 The best part is that the versatile Cadet costs a fraction of many comparable options in our lineup.

 To keep the price point low, the Cadet inevitably compromises a bit on performance despite sharing technologies with some of the more expensive shoes in the Giro lineup.
 The heel cup is well structured and nicely padded, but it doesn't lock in your heel as much as we would like during out-of-the-saddle efforts.
 It's also heavy compared to many other shoes we tested.
+Another option is the Shimano SH-RC100, which is lightweight and very affordable.
 If you're aiming for a bit more of a performance-oriented shoe, the Shimano SH-RC502 is a suitable option at the same price point.
 But as a do-it-all, entry-level option, the Cadet is the right shoe for a majority of road cyclists.
 It offers an excellent blend of comfort, performance, and durability at a relatively accessible price.

 The Quoc Escape Road won us over with its relaxed demeanor.
 A supple, synthetic leather upper and evenly distributed pressure from a single dial closure make for a supremely comfortable cycling shoe.
 Although other shoes we've tested offer greater adjustability, Quoc's proprietary dial system gently presses your foot against the sole of the shoe without concentrating pressure on any one part.
 The polyurethane leather upper conforms beautifully to your foot, offering a fit that's more of a pleasant hug than a squeeze.
 The Escape Road isn't in a rush to get anywhere.
 Instead, it's sure to offer a comfortable ride no matter how long of an adventure you go on.